 - How to edit texts and work on drafts as a team to ensure the final press release, script or blog post is accessible and exciting to its target audiences;

 - How written text and audiovisuals can be combined to make science attractive and approachable to the public.

 We are looking for people who want to gain experience in science communication of frontline astronomy projects.

-You should have some previous experience in written science communication/journalism in English and in particular communicating astronomy or other physical sciences to the public.
-You should also have a knowledge of astronomy that allows you to understand scientific papers.
-You must be fluent in English both written and oral and have strong MS Office applications skills (Word, Excel, and PowerPoint).
+You should have some previous experience in written science communication/journalism and have enough basic knowledge of astronomy to be able to understand scientific papers.
+You must be fluent in English both written and oral.

 You should be able to: